GCheung55/Neuro/README.md

 ---
 The way to assign values to properties the model has. __Do not__ use direct assignment else events will not be triggered or custom setters will not be used.

+Allows for deep object setting by using string delimited with a period.

 #### Syntax:
 ```javascript
 model.set(property, value);